LEGENDS OF AMERICA

 What a clover-field is to a steer, the sky to a lark, a mud hole to a hog, such are the new diggings to a miner.

--- The Oregonian, 1862
+— The Oregonian, 1862

-Though various types of mines have existed across the nation, almost from the very discovery of America, those in the American West, are and were, the most plentiful and the history they've left in their wakes, is of romance, fortunes made and lost, hardships, greed, Indian Wars, and numerous crusty old ghost towns.
+Though various types of mines have existed across the nation, almost from the very discovery of America, those in the American West are and were, the most plentiful, and the history they’ve left in their wakes is of romance, fortunes made and lost, hardships, greed, Indian Wars, and numerous crusty old ghost towns.

 From the beginning, America presented an image of golden wealth, and that image has never been lacking to the rest of the world.
 A key factor in shaping the national character of this country, the discovery of gold and other precious metals in the American West accelerated western expansion, beginning with the California Gold Rush in 1848.

 After the discovery go gold in California, which clearly showed how rich the strikes could be, more prospectors by the thousands headed west to explore every promising region in their search for wealth.
-To these many adventurers, no mountain was too high to climb, no canyon to precarious to descend, and no river too difficult to cross.
+To these many adventurers, no mountain was too high to climb, no canyon too precarious to descend, and no river too difficult to cross.
 They were a determined lot.

-The early attention paid to mining, focused on gold and silver discoveries.
-However, later, discoveries of industrial minerals like coal, copper, iron, oil and gas, stimulated new and continued growth of settlements in the west.
+The early attention paid to mining focused on gold and silver discoveries.
+However, later, discoveries of industrial minerals like coal, copper, iron, oil, and gas stimulated new and continued growth of settlements in the west.

 However, the vast majority became laborers, working for poor wages in dangerous environments and living in desolate communities.
-Their glamorous and romantic images of mining, were more often dashed as they performed back-breaking work and experienced numerous mining accidents.
+Their glamorous and romantic images of mining were more often dashed as they performed back-breaking work and experienced numerous mining accidents.

-Of the many mining camps of the American West, some were stimulated by other types of growth and they continue to exist today -- cities such as Butte, Montana; Silver City, New Mexico; El Dorado, California; and many more.
+Of the many mining camps of the American West, some were stimulated by other types of growth, and they continue to exist today — cities such as Butte, Montana; Silver City, New Mexico; El Dorado, California; and many more.

-© Kathy Weiser/Legends of America, updated February, 2010.
+© Kathy Weiser/Legends of America, updated November 2021.